totalspectrum/tinyscript/README.md

 simply hold 32 bit quantities, normally interpreted as an integer.
 The symbol in an assignment outside of a vardecl must already have been declared.

+Arrays are simple one dimensional arrays.
+Support for arrays does add a little bit of code, so they are optional (included if ARRAY_SUPPORT is defined in tinyscript.h).

 Functions point to a string.
 When a procedure is called, the string is interpreted as a script (so at that time it is parsed using the